Flu

 Everyone is at risk for flu, even healthy people.
 But YOU HAVE THE POWER to protect yourself and your loved ones from serious illness, hospitalization and even death due to flu.
 Get yourself and your family members (6 months and older) vaccinated against flu every year.

-September and October are good months to get your flu vaccine.
-Make sure you are vaccinated at least 2 weeks before flu is spreading in your community.
+September and October are the best months to get your flu vaccine.

 Protect Yourself and Your Loved Ones